-Do you remember when your heat pump installation occurred?
+Do you remember when your heat pump installation in Auckland occurred?
 Heat pumps are one of the best ways to manage the temperatures in your home in any season, so they’re a great asset to have.
 However, how long do they last, and how do you know when it needs replacing?
 Find all the answers to your questions here.

 What Affects Your Heat Pump’s Lifespan?